jyepez26/Prem-Cluster-Project/README.md

 Now we have a dataframe called df_cluster that has each forward in the premier league and which cluster they belong to!
 The first few rows look like this:
 <table border="1" class="dataframe"><thead><tr style="text-align: right;"><th></th><th>Player</th><th>Cluster</th></tr></thead><tbody><tr><th>0</th><td>Mohamed Salah</td><td>2</td></tr><tr><th>1</th><td>Erling Haaland</td><td>1</td></tr><tr><th>2</th><td>Alexander Isak</td><td>1</td></tr><tr><th>3</th><td>Chris Wood</td><td>1</td></tr><tr><th>4</th><td>Matheus Cunha</td><td>2</td></tr></tbody></table>

+As we can see, Haaland and Isak are in the same cluster and Salah and Cunha are in the same cluster which makes sense to me!
+Looking through all the clusters they make a lot of sense, so we did a good job of choosing appropriate numbers of components and clusters.
+Super cool!

 ### Conclusion
 Now that we've created our clusters, the next step is up to my own soccer knowledge!
 I have to determine the type of players that end up in each cluster using both statistics and what I've seen of the players.
 I will name each category based on the player traits and playstyle and display advanced statistics for each group!